-Let's talk about making [buying] good stocks.
+Let's talk about making [buying] good stocks videos.
 Luckily, this isn't a finance blog, and we won't be talking about the tumultuous world of the Dow Stock Exchange.
 Frankly, we wouldn't touch that topic with a 10-foot pole.
 The stocks we're talking about have a stigma around them for being bland.
 Yet you can find them everywhere.
 You know, the ones.

 "Guy without a personality talking into an office meeting and high-fiving his friends."

 Everyone has a smile plastered on their faces for so long it gets kind of creepy… We know.
 But all is not lost.
 Times have changed, and stock imagery has become less generic with each passing year.
 Some are quite cinematic.

 How do you make stock footage look good?

 So, do you want your stock videos to look less like stock videos and more like content your audience would enjoy watching?

 Here are a few tips on mastering the new and changing landscape of stock video footage content: